maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 - We are guaranteed to find the best coefficients by OLS properties

-To illustrate the interpretability of the Linear Regression, we can plot the following graph.
-This work was inspired by the excellent work of [Zhiya Zuo](https://zhiyzuo.github.io/Python-Plot-Regression-Coefficient/).
-Start by computing an error term equal to the difference between the parameter and the lower confidence interval bound, and build a single table with the coefficient, the error term and the name of the variable.
+To illustrate the interpretability of the Linear Regression, we can plot the coefficient's values and standard errors.
+This graph was inspired by the excellent work of [Zhiya Zuo](https://zhiyzuo.github.io/Python-Plot-Regression-Coefficient/).
+Start by computing an error term equal to the difference between the parameter's value and the lower confidence interval bound, and build a single table with the coefficient, the error term and the name of the variable.

 ```python
 err = model.params - model.conf_int()[0]